centifanto/centifanto.github.io/_tabs/about.md

 icon: fas fa-info-circle
 order: 4
 ---
 DevOps/Cloud Engineer.
-AWS Solutions Architect, A.A.S Network Technology, CCNA.
+Certified Kubernetes Administrator (CKA), AWS Solutions Architect, A.A.S Network Technology, CCNA.
 Logic, honesty, and common sense are high priorities for me in my personal and professional life.

 My technical expertise - as it relates to automation, architecture, design and security
 - Infrastructure-as-Code (IaC) using Terraform, Terraform Cloud